 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Group's and Company's ability to continue to adopt the going concern basis of accounting included

 The going concern assessment period used by the Directors was 12 months from the date of the approval of the financial statements.
 We assessed the appropriateness of the approach, assumptions and arithmetic accuracy of the model used by management when performing their going concern assessment.